helpbuttons/hb-docs/docs/English/4features.md

 ---

-## Moderation and administration
+## Moderation and coordination

-### Decentralized administration
+### Decentralized coordination
-Network owners can assign any number of additional admins.
-Admins can moderate, delete, and block content or users.
-Multiple admins distribute the workload and increase community trust.
+Network owners can assign any number of additional coordinators.
+Coordinators can moderate, delete, and block content or users.
+Multiple coordinators distribute the workload and increase community trust.

 ### User blocking
-Admins can block users within a Network or globally.
+Coordinators can block users within a Network or globally.
 Blocked users cannot rejoin.

 ### Invitation-only networks
-Admins can set a Network to private.
+Coordinators can set a Network to private.
 Visitors can see buttons but cannot interact without an invitation.
 Invitation links can be limited by number of uses and expiration time.

 ---

 ## Network customization

 ### Appearance
-Admins can customize: colors, logo/avatar, name, description, preferred tags, button types, map view defaults, and language.
+Coordinators can customize: colors, logo/avatar, name, description, preferred tags, button types, map view defaults, and language.

 ### Location and radius
 Each Network has a home location and a geographic radius that sets the default map view.